KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

-inclusive pronouns (Our opinions may make a difference or We need to talk about this), increased elaboration, qualifiers, and disclaimers as well as increased use of adverbs, adjectives (It was a wonderful recital or She is so beautiful and so stylish!), and socially polite words/apologies and questions.
+inclusive pronouns (Our opinions may make a difference or We need to talk about this), increased elaboration, qualifiers, and disclaimers as well as increased use of adverbs, adjectives (It was a wonderful recital or She is so beautiful and so stylish!), and socially polite words/apologies and questions.<br>
-In her dissertation “The Socio-Linguistic Construction of Gender and Gender Relationships in a University Community,” Remlinger suggests that men are less likely to ask questions in a public situation because doing so will reveal their lack of knowledge.
+In her dissertation “The Socio-Linguistic Construction of Gender and Gender Relationships in a University Community,” Remlinger suggests that men are less likely to ask questions in a public situation because doing so will reveal their lack of knowledge.<br>
 Of course, this data does not suggest that all men will not ask questions when they are in doubt, nor that all women will; the differences are a matter of likelihood and degree.
 Research by Wolfson (1984) and Holmes (1989) suggests that women offer more